exercism/pharo-smalltalk/README.md

 ### Conventions

-- We use `sunit` (the original xUnit libary) and no additional 3rd-party-frameworks.
+- We use [SUunit](https://en.wikipedia.org/wiki/SUnit) (the original xUnit libary) and no additional 3rd-party-frameworks.
 - We use the parameter order `self assert: actual equals: expected)`